ImplFerris/pico-pico/src/core-concepts/pwm/index.md

 Here's the challenge: most microcontroller pins are digital.
 They can only output HIGH or LOW.
 But what if you want to:

 Dim an LED to 50% brightness instead of just fully ON or fully OFF (like we did in the quick-start blinking example)?
-Or Control a servo motor to any position between 0° and 180°?
-Or Adjust the speed of a fan or control temperature gradually?
+Or control a servo motor to any position between 0° and 180°?
+Or adjust the speed of a fan or control temperature gradually?

 You need something that acts like an analog output, but you only have digital pins.
 This is where PWM comes in.